 To build the prototypes you get access to the 1,500 sqm high-tech workshop MakerSpace.
 On the last day, the demo day, all teams will present their projects in front of a jury and pitch the concepts to guests from industry, other start-ups and university.

-The application procedure for the current THINK.MAKE.START. course is closed.
+The application procedure for the new THINK.MAKE.START. course will start mid of January 2017.

 All master students can apply.
 Students of electrical engineering, information technology, information sciences, mechanical engineering and the TUM School of Management will receive up to 6 ECTS.